kblake/simple-supervision/README.md

 ```

 In the Math supervisor, it kicks off and supervises the `Math.Calculate` worker process.
-Thus, when you fire up `iex -S mix` it'll start up the `Math` supervisor and the `Math.Calculte` worker process for you!
+Thus, when you fire up `iex -S mix` it'll start up the `Math` supervisor and the `Math.Calculate` worker process for you!

 So then I can call the `divide` function: